JessKaria/shopify-dashboard/README.md

 - Babel
 - Axios

-## Problem
+## Problem 🤞

 When we joined Shopify, they didn't have a native subscriptions offering, so we used a third party application called BOLD Subscriptions to allow us to provide products that would automatically recur.

 However, this did come with some trade offs.
 We had to have two seperate checkouts for recurring and single order products.
 This caused lots of issues with reporting but also meant that we couldn't dynamically add shipping for European customers if they selected pre-paid products.

-The result, was that we had three products correctly set up using the recurring checkout, and the other pre-paid products using the single product checkout.
-This meant we were spending a lot of time in excel and reporting was incredibly cumbersome.
+The result, was that we had to use Shopify's single product checkout for our pre-pay products, and manually keep track of them.
+This meant we were spending a lots of time in excel and reporting was incredibly cumbersome, confusing and often inaccurate.

 ![here](https://github.com/JessKaria/shopify-dashboard/blob/main/src/images/3.png?raw=true)

 The top three products are correctly set up, the bottom three pre-pay products are not.
 The above photo shows how those are split.

-## Goal
+## Goal 🎯

-The goal was to create a central dashboard that could monitor KPI's in one place and update dynamically, key stats or features that it must include:
+The goal was to create a central dashboard that could monitor KPI's, update dynamically.

+Key stats or features that it must include:

 * Total subscribers
 * New subscribers